Bearded Backchat with Jess from Babiafi.co.uk

 I won’t lie, I would love to be able to count it as my job.
 I’ve always enjoyed writing, and to earn a living from it would be a dream come true.
 Perhaps it will happen one day, but I don’t think it will be anytime in the near future.
 For now blogging is a great hobby that lets me document our lives, share all the random stuff I’m interested in, and (perhaps most importantly) it doesn’t even cost me anything.

 If you could recommend three other blogs to read, what three would you recommend and why?

-What the Redhead Said.
+.
 Reading Donna’s blog during my pregnancy is what initially inspired me to give parenting blogging a go - she makes it all look so effortless!